Skoda Fabia Estate (2015-2021) Review

 MPG and fuel costs: What does the Skoda Fabia Estate cost to run?

 "Choose either of the 1.0 TSI turbo petrol engines for the Skoda Fabia Estate in S trim and both the 95- and 110PS motor returned an average consumption of 52.3mpg during WLTP testing.
 Even the least economical versions of the Skoda Fabia Estate still provide official figures of 50.4- and 49.6mpg for the 95PS and 110PS models.
-Look at Real MPG figures and the 95PS motor can offer 52.8mpg, while the 110PS unit gives 51.0mpg."
+Look at Real MPG figures: the 95PS motor can offer 52.8mpg, while the 110PS unit gives 51.0mpg."

 Skoda Fabia Estate (2015-2021) Review: exterior rear three quarter photo of the Skoda Fabia Estate on the road

-If you choose a used Skoda Fabia Estate, the best of the bunch is the 1.4 TDI 90 turbodiesel that returns a Real MPG number of 61.3mpg.
+If you choose a used Skoda Fabia Estate, the best of the bunch is the 1.4 TDI 90 turbodiesel that returns a Real MPG number of 61.3 mpg.

 The cheapest Skoda Fabia Estate to get cover for is the 95PS S model that falls into group 8.
-Take the same version with the 110PS engine and it moves up to group 12.
+Take the same version with the 110PS engine, and it moves up to group 12.

 Skoda Fabia Estate (2015-2021) Review: interior close up photo of the Skoda Fabia Estate boot space

-When it was launched in 2015, Skoda offered the Skoda Fabia Estate in S, SE and SE L trims.
-It has not broadened that line-up, but it still begins with the Skoda Fabia Estate S that has 15-inch steel wheels, electrically adjusted and heated door mirrors and daytime running lights.
-Inside, it has black cloth upholstery, a 6.5-inch touchscreen that provides DAB radio, Bluetooth and USB port.
+When launched in 2015, Skoda offered the Skoda Fabia Estate in S, SE and SE L trims.
+The S had 15-inch steel wheels, electrically adjusted and heated door mirrors and daytime running lights.
+Inside, it had black cloth upholstery, a 6.5-inch touchscreen with DAB radio, Bluetooth and a USB port.

 Ask the heycar experts: common questions